 Attracting Aviation Investment Fund

-The Attracting Aviation Investment Fund 2022-2025 will support growth of service frequency, capacity and development of new international aviation routes into Queensland’s airports.
+The Attracting Aviation Investment Fund 2022-2025 will support growth of service frequency, capacity and development of new international aviation routes into Queensland’s international airports.

 About the fund